Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/1-partition-en.md

 > Do not run all commands at once, execute them in order!
 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!
+>
+> SCRIPTS WORKS ONLY ON 128 GB VERSION

 #### Boot recovery through the PC with the command